 - Soft Tissue Impaction: There is not enough room to allow the gum tissue to retract for adequate cleaning of the tooth.

 - Partial Bony Impaction: There is enough space to allow the wisdom tooth to partially erupt.
-However, the tooth cannot function properly in the chewing process, and creates cleaning problems, among others.
+However, the tooth cannot function properly in the chewing process and creates cleaning problems, among others.

 - Complete Bony Impaction: There is NO space for the tooth to erupt.
 It remains embedded in the jaw bone or if even partially visible requires complex surgical techniques for removal.
 The impacted wisdom tooth may also be in an unusual position and difficult to remove.
 This situation can also arise when the shape or size of the jaw bone and other facial structures make removal of this tooth significantly more complex.

-Dr. Reynolds can evaluate the position of the wisdom teeth and help you decide whether or not they should be removed.
+Our doctors can evaluate the position of the wisdom teeth and help you decide whether or not they should be removed.

 Wisdom Teeth Presentation